Vaca Frita de Pollo

 - 01

-Place the chicken, yellow onion half, smashed garlic cloves, bay leaves, and 1 teaspoon of kosher salt in a pot.
-Cover entirely with the chicken broth and simmer gently over medium-low heat for about 25 minutes, until the meat is completely fork-tender.
+Place the chicken, the yellow onion half, the 3 smashed garlic cloves, bay leaves, and 1 teaspoon of the salt into a medium pot, covering with the chicken broth.
+Bring to a gentle boil, then reduce the heat, cover, and simmer for 20 to 25 minutes until the meat yields easily.

 - 02